DreamMaoMao/hych/README.md

-This plugin is not yet available for V0.34 version of hyprland,This bug is being fixed, refer to issue:[https://github.com/DreamMaoMao/hych/issues/1]
+This plugin some feature(click waybaricon) is not yet available for V0.34 version of hyprland,This bug is being fixed, refer to issue:[https://github.com/DreamMaoMao/hych/issues/1]

 ### what can it do: